 Written Component of Exam

-Take-home, open-book exam, consisting of two substantial questions, one on each field, given every other day.
+The written portion of the exam is a take-home, open-book exam, consisting of two substantial questions, one on each field, given every other day.

 Students are given 24 hours per question and are expected to write for each question an original essay of roughly 15 pages on the assigned topic.
 Student are encouraged to make use of all available technology and of any materials, resources, data bases, etc., they would normally consult while doing research.